gizmola/docker4lamp/README.md

 </pre></div>

 For __Windows__:
+**NOTE:** You must be in a shell that was Run as Administrator!
 <div class="highlight highlight-source-shell"><pre>
 certutil.exe -addstore root ./cert/mkcert/rootCA.pem
 </pre></div>

-- Step #3: Add an entry to your /etc/hosts file for your dev domain.
-Assuming that your **APP_NAME** is "myproject".
-If you are using windows the hosts file is located at c:\Windows\System32\Drivers\etc\hosts.
-You must open it with an editor that was "Run as Administrator" in order to save it.
+- Step #3: Add an entry to your */etc/hosts* file for your dev domain.
+Assuming that your **APP_NAME** is "d4lprjct":
+_If you are using windows the hosts file is located at **c:\Windows\System32\Drivers\etc\hosts**.
+You must open it with an editor that was "Run as Administrator" in order to save it._

 <div class="highlight highlight-source-shell"><pre>
-127.0.0.1 myproject.test www.myproject.test
+127.0.0.1 myproject.test www.d4lprjct.test
 </pre></div>

-_Your browser should see your development server as valid when you open https://www.myproject.test_
+_Your browser should see your development server as valid when you open https://www.d4lprjct.test

 #### Note for Firefox users:
 By default Firefox does not trust root certs installed in the operating system.
 [You can work around this using Mozilla's documentation.](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox)

 ### Developing your code

 Your code goes into the docker4lamp/_project_ directory.
-Don't change the name of this directory unless you are clear on changes you would need to make to your apache and debug settings
+Don't change the name of this directory unless you are clear on changes you would need to make to the apache and debug settings

 _docker4LAMP_ assumes you will be developing a front controller style app, with the webroot set to the _project/ public_ directory